x8080x2/9808980/replit.md

 ## Current Status
 - **Application**: Running and operational on port 5000
-- **Monitored Wallets**: 2 active wallets
+- **Monitored Wallets**: Ready for user input via web interface
-  - Wallet 1: 0x22c895e98bf856B9BE92d1b012bf3aB5ba88c47C (Threshold: 0.01 ETH)
-  - Wallet 2: 0xF321ED7E83ce0828078d07852A11ece4332A32eb (Threshold: 0.01 ETH)
 - **Etherscan API**: Configured and working
-- **Monitoring**: Active with 5-minute check intervals
+- **Monitoring**: Automated monitoring with configurable intervals
 - **Telegram**: Ready for configuration

-## Wallet Details
-Private keys have been securely processed to derive wallet addresses.
-The monitoring system tracks balance changes and will send alerts when changes exceed the 0.01 ETH threshold.
+## How It Works
+Users input their private keys through the secure web interface.
+The system derives wallet addresses automatically and sets up monitoring with customizable thresholds and check intervals.
+All sensitive data is handled securely through environment variables and user input forms.

 # User Preferences